 KANOST, LAURA, Assistant Professor of Spanish.
 BA 2001 Kansas State University; MA 2003, PhD 2007 University of Kansas.
 Research interests: Disability studies, women writers, translation, and service learning

-KARLIN, KATHERINE, Assistant Professor of English.
+KARLIN, KATHERINE, Associate Professor of English.
 PhD 2009, University of Southern California.
 MFA 2004, University of Pittsburgh.

 KNOBLAUCH, ABBY, Assistant Professor of English.
 PhD 2008, University of New Hampshire.
 Research interests: The Intersection of gender languague, and power; maverick rhetorics; and teacher development.

 KOZAR, JOY, Associate Professor of Apparel, Textiles, and Interior Design.
 BS 1998, MS 2000, Kansas State University; PhD 2004, Iowa State University.

 KURTZ, DONALD, Associate Professor of Sociology, Anthropology and Social Work.
 BSW 1997, Washburn University; MSW 1999, University of Kansas; PhD 2006, Kansas State University.

 LEADER-PICONE, CAMERON, Assistant Professor of English.
 BA 2003, Yale University; MA 2006, Harvard University; PhD 2009, Harvard University.

 LEHEW, MELODY.
 Associate Professor of Apparel, Textiles, and Interior Design.
 BS in Textiles and Clothing, The Ohio State University, 1986.
 MS in Textiles and Clothing, The Ohio State University, 1989.
 PhD. in Retail and Consumer Sciences, The University of Tennessee, Knoxville, 1996.